MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-create-messages.md

 ## Message text and format

-To create a basic message that contains only plain text, simply specify the **Text** property (as contents of the message) and the **Locale** property (as the locale of the sender).
+To create a basic message that contains only plain text, simply specify the `Text` property (as contents of the message) and the `Locale` property (as the locale of the sender).

 [!code-csharp[Set message properties](../includes/code/dotnet-create-messages.cs#setBasicProperties)]

-The **TextFormat** property of a message can be used to specify the format of the text.
+The `TextFormat` property of a message can be used to specify the format of the text.
-**TextFormat** defaults to "markdown" (i.e., interpret text using markdown formatting standards), but you can alternatively specify either "plain" (i.e., interpret text as plain text) or "xml" (i.e., interpret text as XML markup).
+`TextFormat` defaults to "markdown" (interpret text using markdown formatting standards), but you can alternatively specify either "plain" (interpret text as plain text) or "xml" (interpret text as XML markup).

-The following styles are supported with **TextFormat** of "markdown".
+These styles are supported with `TextFormat` of "markdown":

 | Style | Markdown | Example |
 | ---- | ---- | ---- |